Canon EOS 1D MKII N (2005)

 Things that "have" changed with the Canon EOS 1D MKII N:

 Most differences on the Canon EOS 1d MKII N are to do with the review and playback of captured images :

 New Picture Style Menu

-The EOS-1D Mark II’s Colour Matrix and Parameters menus have gone and have been replaced by the new Picture Style menu on the EOS 1D MKII N. The Contrast, Colour Saturation, Sharpness and Colour Tone have all been moved to the same place, with the increments upped to 9 from 5 on the original 1D MKII.
+The EOS-1D Mark II's Colour Matrix and Parameters menus have gone.
+They have been replaced by the new Picture Style menu on the EOS 1D MKII N. The Contrast, Colour Saturation, Sharpness and Colour Tone have all been moved to the same place.
+With the increments upped to 9 from 5 on the original 1D MKII.